lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 The Mantine UI library follows the Accessible Rich Internet Applications Suite (WAI-ARIA) accessibility guidelines.
 To further increase accessibility, we have added aria-attributes to the relevant components.
 We also follow the Web Content Accessibility Guidelines (WCAG) to ensure that our website is accessible to all users.
 The website should be usable to all people, regardless of their abilities.

+We have also strived to make it intuitive to interact with our application, putting a lot of focus into having intuitive buttons and a user-friendly layout and behavior.

 We have prioritized universal design to ensure that our solution is usable for everyone, eliminating the need for separate or specialized solutions.
 Examples on accessibility accommodations:

 - Sight impaired: